-NOTE: If you are using an Axiom packaged product, you can access this feature from the Admin tab.
+NOTE: In systems with installed products, this feature may be accessible from the Admin tab.
 Click System Browser to open Axiom Explorer, then navigate to the Task Panes Library.

 TIP: If you already have a custom task pane open in the Axiom Assistant area, you can rightclick the tab of the task pane and select Create New Task Pane.